-Working with this principal, and these rainbow colours because, what could be better, why not try this slightly more detailed pattern by the dolls at Macrame School.
-Click the image to go to their YouTube tutorial and try it yourself.
+Working with this principle, and these rainbow colours because, what could be better, why not try this slightly more detailed pattern by the dolls at Macrame School.
 Again, its a lot simpler than it looks!
 And so fun!

 4. Go Glam

 This super glamorous and dainty design is the natural next step.
 You’ll have made 100 bracelets for yourself, so now you’ll want to start making some as gifts, or maybe to sell at a craft fair?
 Learning different patterns like this is a great tool to your belt.
 Picking softer colours and neater thread for something like this works wonders.
-Click the image to go to another Macrame School tutorial video.
+Also by Macrame School.

 6. Master the Tension

 There are a million ways to create the tension needed to make nice tight bracelets.
-Here are just a few of our tried and tested favourites.
+But using a clipboard and craft foam is our favourite.

 7. Put your heart on your sleeve (wrist)

 Its time to add embellishments!
 Start with this simple heart then the world is your oyster!
 This shouldn’t be hard now you’ve mastered the basics.
 You’ll be sticking these hearts on everything!
-Click the image for the tutorial.
+Click here for the tutorial.